MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enhanced-email.md

 5. When you're done, select **Send**.

 > [!IMPORTANT]
-> - The enhanced email experience is available only for email activities created from the **Timeline** section of the Sales Hub app.
+> - The enhanced email experience is available only for email activities created from the **Timeline** section of a model-driven app.
 > - The enhanced email pop-up window opens only when the height and width of your screen size is at least 600 x 840 pixels or greater.
 If lower, you will be taken to the standard form instead of the enhanced email experience.

 ### See also